 Students' progress is assessed through regular listening, speaking reading and writing tests.
-Written homework and classwork are also assessed.
+Written tasks completed at home or in class are also assessed.
 Common unit tests are undertaken.

 Additional Information

 All students of French in Year 7 will be entered in the Alliance Française poetry recitation competition.